AdrakPro/adrakpro/README.md

 # Hi, I'm Adam 👋
-At the moment I am in my second year at PWr studying Computer Automation Systems (ISA).
+At the moment I am in my third year at PWr studying IT Automation Systems (ISA).
 Besides my studies, I am a volleyball player (AZS PWr) and serve on the board of the tourist club (SKT PWr).

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=adrakpro&show_icons=true&count_private=true"><img